Weifeng-Yang/Rockafellar-sum-problem/README.md

 ## AI assistance

-The author supplied earlier constructions, obstruction results, and a framework for positive rank-one perturbations, and guided their further development through iterative discussions with OpenAI’s GPT-5.6 Sol.
+The author supplied earlier constructions, obstruction results, and a framework for positive rank-one perturbations, and guided their further development through iterative discussions with GPT-5.6 Sol.
 These discussions led to the general construction theorem and the detailed counterexample proofs.
 The model also assisted with Lean formalization of the counterexample on $c_0$ and the general pullback lemma, manuscript preparation, and adversarial checking.